ergo-services/ergo/docs/networking/network-transparency.md

 Framework errors in the `gen.Err*` set (`gen.ErrProcessUnknown`, `gen.TerminateReasonNormal`, `gen.ErrExceeded`, and the rest) are pre-registered out of the box.
 Their identity is preserved automatically across nodes.
 The `act.Err*` set is local to the actor library and not pre-registered for the wire: those errors are returned only from local management APIs and don't cross the network in the default framework path.

-Application errors must be registered on every node that needs to compare against them:
+Application errors must be registered on every node that needs to compare against them.
+The declarative form lives in `ApplicationSpec.Network`:

 ```go
 var (